Pacific Blue Eye Rainbowfish (Pseudomugil signifer)

 What to feed the Pacific Blue Eye Rainbowfish

 Pacific Blue Eye Rainbowfish feed primarily on suspended or floating phytoplankton, zooplankton and invertebrates in nature.
-Therefore, in the aquarium, you should offer them food of a suitable size.
+Therefore, in the aquarium, you should endeavour to offer them food of a suitable size.

-Ideally, much of this species diet should include live and frozen foods such as cyclops, brine shrimp, bloodworm, microworm and daphnia, although they will also readily accept small dried foods such as crushed flake and micropellets.
+Ideally, much of this species diet should include live and frozen foods such as brine shrimp, bloodworm, microworm and daphnia.
+However, they are an unfussy eater and readily accept small dried foods such as crushed flake and micropellets.

 It is quite easy to differentiate between male and female Pacific Blue Eye Rainbowfish.
-Mature males are usually more patterned, are more brightly coloured and display longer finnage than females.
+Mature males are more brightly coloured and display longer finnage than females.
 The male is also a little larger and possesses black markings on their anal and dorsal fins.

 Pacific Blue Eye Rainbowfish are egg layers that present no parental care and will often consume their eggs and fry if given an opportunity.
 However, in a well-decorated aquarium, some may survive.